 In an effort to support the UMaine community, sports clubs can visibly demonstrate their commitment by being involved in community service projects.
-The Bodwell Center can help clubs be involved in volunteer work.
+The Student Employment and Volunteer Programs office in the Memorial Union (3rd floor) can help clubs be involved in volunteer work.
 Volunteering is a great way for clubs to receive recognition for their activity in addition to the club's regular sport-related endeavors.